Nav Radio Upgrade (with Streaming)

 |03/01/06 - current||65-12-6-988-275(6*)||√||√||√|

-Many eBay sellers offer these radios complete with snipped electrical connectors.
+Many resellers offer new gen radios complete with snipped electrical connectors.
 This allows splicing into existing wiring and avoids the need to purchase wiring adaptors (specified above).
 But beware: a cut-n-splice approach takes place within very limited room inside your trunk, and may result in back aches and crossed wires.
 Those who prefer an easy, reversible, plug-n-play installation should use wiring adapters.

 After installation, use NavCoder or other coding software to switch radio settings.
 See Procedure section below for more.